wso2-attic/ballerina-integrator/docs/learn/guides/database-integrations/mysql_integration/README.md

 ![querying mysql database](../../../../assets/img/querying-mysql.png)

 ## Prerequisites
-Link to download ballerina integrator.
+Link to download Ballerina integrator.

 - Download MySQL JDBC driver
 - Create a folder called lib as shown in the folder structure and copy the downloaded jdbc_driver.jar into it.